 - Adjust the value and validate the impact for each migration object individually

 Execute the import for multiple files in parallel.
 However, file uploads and simulations should not be executed in parallel.

 Simulation should be used to identify potential errors before the actual import, but it takes some time to run.
 Hence the recommendation is to perform the simulation for a representative subset of data and skip it for the remaining data in order to save time.

 In order to skip the simulation step, select Cancel after you maintained all value conversions in the step Convert Values.
 In the staging area select Execute Migration > Execute Data Import Immediately.

 Note: It is recommended to execute the validation and value conversion steps for each file.

 In order to import multiple files in parallel select Run in Background while the import is running and start the import for the next file from the staging area by selecting Execute Migration > Execute Data Import Immediately.

 Note: Number of files that can be imported in parallel depends on the complexity of the business object and data.
 It is recommended to test the parallel processing to find the correct factor.
 Usually it is 2 – 4 files in parallel.

-In order to avoid errors wait for 10 minutes before you start the import of the next file.
+In order to avoid errors wait until the progress bar reached approx. 10% (this can take up to 10 minutes) before you start the import of the next file.

 If the cutover period is shorter than the load of the complete data would take, focus first on data that is essential for the go-live and load the remaining data afterwards.